What Will You Study

 Lancaster’s joint German Studies and Computing is taught by the Department of Languages and Cultures in conjunction with the School of Computing and Communications.

-Your German Studies programme enables you to acquire high-level language skills and gain a thorough understanding of the country’s historical, cultural, social and political background in a global context.
+Your German Studies programme enables you to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Computing, you’ll focus on developing professional skills, including extensive study of software and systems development.

 Your first year comprises an exploration of the German language and its cultural context, as well as core modules in the fundamentals of computer science and software development.
-Alongside this, you will study a minor subject that complements your degree.
+Alongside this, you will study a minor subject of your choice.

 Building on your language skills in Year 2, you will study the culture, politics and history of Germany and Austria in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with modules such as Databases, HCI, Networking and Software Design.